chuie12/Dev-Dockerfile-Package-Lab/README.md

 ## Dev-bot

-These instructions are for building and running the dev-bot using the provided source files and a Dockerfile.
+These instructions are for building and running the dev-bot using the provided dev.py and requirements.txt source files and a user created Dockerfile.

 ## Prereqs